dagimy/October-2018-08-12-MTU/index.md

 </iframe>
 {% endif %}

-<h4>This is the workshop template.
-Delete these lines and use it to customize your own website.
-If you are running a self-organized workshop or have not put in a workshop request yet, please also fill in
-<a href="{{site.amy_site}}/submit">this workshop request form</a> to let us know about your workshop
+<h4>This is the workshop to be held in Mizan-tepi University-Mizan-Teferi Campus.
+To let us know about your workshop
 and our administrator may contact you if we need any extra information.</h4>

 <h2 id="general">General Information</h2>